 There are 24 steps in the process to build a memorial on the National Mall in Washington, DC.
-The National Desert Storm War Memorial is following all guidelines and moving at a rapid pace towards construction, with the opening projected for 2021.
+The National Desert Storm and Desert Shield War Memorial is following all guidelines and moving at a rapid pace towards construction, with the opening projected for 2021.

 1. Memorial sponsor seeks National Capital Memorial Commission (NCMC) staff assistance to review the requirements and process established by the Commemorative Works Act (CWA) and its applicability to the proposed memorial.

 2. Memorial sponsor seeks a Senator or Representative who is willing to draft and introduce a bill to authorize establishment of the memorial.

 3. Staffs of NCMC, members of Congress who will introduce bill, and authorizing committees draft a bill that conforms to the provisions of the CWA.

 4. Congressman and/or Senator introduces bill authorizing the memorial and designating the sponsor as the entity responsible for its erection at no cost to the federal government.

 5. NCMC considers proposed authorizing legislation to establish its views pursuant to CWA.

 6. Chairmen of House and Senate authorizing subcommittees solicit views of NCMC, may hold hearings on proposed authorizing legislation, and take action on a bill before sending it to the full House and Senate for a vote on the bill.

 7. President signs bill into law if passed by Congress.